Joshua Humphreys

-Joshua Humphreys (June 17, 1751 – January 12, 1838) was an American ship builder and naval architect.
+Joshua Humphreys (June 17, 1751 – January 12, 1838) was an American shipwright.
 He was the constructor of the original six frigates of the United States Navy and is known as the "Father of the American Navy".

-Humphreys was born in Ardmore, Haverford Township, Pennsylvania, and died in the same place.
-He was the son of Joshua Humphreys and Sarah Williams, grandson of Daniel Humphreys and Hannah Wynne (daughter of Dr. Thomas Wynne).
-He was a nephew of Charles Humphreys.
-His residence, Pont Reading, is still a private residence.
+Humphreys was born in Ardmore, Haverford Township, Pennsylvania, where he lived his entire life.
+He was the son of Joshua Humphreys (for whom he was named) and Sarah Williams, grandson of Daniel Humphreys and Hannah Wynne (daughter of Dr. Thomas Wynne).
+He was a nephew of Charles Humphreys, a leading Pennsylvania Patriot.
+His home, Pont Reading, is still a private residence.

 Career

-As a youth, Humphreys was apprenticed to a shipbuilder in Philadelphia, Pennsylvania.
-During his apprenticeship, his instructor died and he was placed in charge of the establishment.
-During the American Revolutionary War he was active as a designer, and played a major part in planning the 32-gun frigate USS Randolph before the British Army occupation of Philadelphia halted that effort.
+As a youth, Humphreys was apprenticed to a shipbuilder in Philadelphia, Pennsylvania; most of the major shipbuilders in Philadelphia were, like Humphreys, followers of the Quaker faith.
+At some point during his apprenticeship, Humphreys was transferred to a different master, who died unexpectedly in 1774.
+Despite his youth and unfinished training, Humphreys inherited ownership of his master's yard.
+During the American Revolutionary War he was active as a builder and outfitter of privateering vessels and played a major part in planning the 32-gun frigate USS Randolph before the British capture of Philadelphia halted that effort.

-In postwar Philadelphia, Humphreys became a shipbuilder in Philadelphia and was one of the most sought after and busiest.
+In postwar Philadelphia, Humphreys gained a reputation as the city's best shipbuilder and quickly became a wealthy man.
 His main shipyard complex was on the Delaware River in the Southwark neighborhood.

 When Congress passed the Naval Act of 1794 providing for the construction of six frigates, it called on him to design them.
-He was appointed naval constructor on June 28, 1794, and began work on these ships, the beginnings of the U.S. Navy.
+He was appointed "Master Naval Constructor" on June 28, 1794, and began work on these ships, the beginnings of the U.S. Navy.

-Reputedly, one of the inspirations for his frigate designs was the South Carolina.
+Reputedly, one of the inspirations for his frigate designs was the South Carolina, planned by an innovative French shipwright.
 His designs called for ships that were longer and wider than usual, sat lower in the water and were able to equal the speed of any other fighting ships.
 The ships Humphrey built were more stable than other ships at the time and could carry as many guns on one deck as others did on two decks.

 The USS United States was built by Humphreys in Philadelphia, and was the first of the new ships to be launched on May 10, 1797.
 These vessels were larger than other ships of their class and formed the core of the Navy during the War of 1812, and scored several victories against British ships, although two were captured.